terrymacdonald/DisplayMagician/README.md

 ## Current features

 HeliosPlus lets you set up the following information for each game or application:
-* Create a Display Profile to be used within a Shortcut
+* Create and save a Display Profile to be used within future Desktop Shortcuts
-* Change to a different Display Profile when you click on a Shortcut on the Desktop
+* Save a Desktop Shortcut that will automatically change to a different Display Profile when you double-click on it.
-* Add one or more programs to pre-start before your game or application when you lick on the Shortcut on the Desktop
+* Add one or more programs to pre-start before your game or application
 * Works with Steam and Uplay Game libraries!
 * Optionally rollback to your previous Display profile once the game or application has closed.
 * Or maybe just create a Shortcut that permanently changes to a different Display Profile!
 The options are endless.
+* Also comes with a Shell Extension that allows you to change to a different Display Profile by right-clicking on the desktop background!
 * Supports NVIDIA Surround and NVIDIA Mosaic settings

 ## Planned features